In Response to: Between the World and Me

-As to the American Dream, the book operates with the assumption that its vision is one of material abundance and upward social mobility.
+As to the American Dream, the book operates with the assumption that its vision is one of individualism, material abundance, and upward social mobility.
 The house in suburbia with a two car garage, white picket fence, and 2.5 children.
 To be sure, this is how the American Dream has often been fed to us.
-But it is a version refined and honed by advertisers and capitalists after World War II—it is relatively new, and it competes with other versions of the Dream that are older, more durable, and arise out of a broader and deeper American spirit than Madison Avenue.
-Andrew Delbanco’s book The Real American Dream explores alternative versions.
-And just today, The New York Times published an op-ed piece about a new survey on the American Dream from the American Enterprise Institute.
-Its findings are heartening: a vast majority of Americans define the American Dream as having a loving community and personal agency over their lives.
-Material acquisition and social mobility do not factor highly.
-And surprisingly, most Americans—including African Americans—say they have achieved this dream or are on the way to do doing.
+But it’s a version refined and honed by advertisers and capitalists after World War II—it is relatively new, and it competes with other versions of the Dream that are older, more durable, and arise out of a broader and deeper American spirit than Madison Avenue.
+From the utopian socialist experiments of the early 19th century; through alternative religious movements like the Shakers and the Catholic Worker; to the rise of the socialist movement in the late 19th and early 20th centuries—led by figures such as Eugene Debs—to the counter culture of the late 1960s and early 1970s, the American Dream has been contested by peoples who conceive it in communitarian and democratic terms, not the mainstream incarnation railroaded by free marketers.

 Coates argues that Christianity is a kind of opiate of the masses—again, a Marxist interpretation.
 He claims that he was raised without a belief in God, thus “conscious.”
 A generous interpretation of that remark is that Christianity can be construed in a way to keep people passive.
 Again, there is much evidence to vindicate this.
 The Christianity is Constantine—the Christianity of the Empire—has functioned this way for centuries.
 Coates cites the Sermon on the Mount and argues that the meek don’t inherit the earth, but are brutalized.
-But that’s an interpretation of the Sermon on the Mount that doesn’t necessarily mean it’s correct.
+But that’s an interpretation of the Sermon on the Mount—and it’s not necessarily correct.
 In fact, the Sermon on the Mount served as the foundation of revolutionary (if non-violent) Christian movements in the 20th century (Tolstoy, Bonhoeffer, etc).
 In other words, there are multiple versions of Christianity, and we can argue that Imperial Christianity was and is a perversion of the Gospel.
-Other forms of Christianity include Liberation theology, mystical theology, and the various typologies laid out by H. Richard Neibhurh in Christ and Culture.
-The history of black Americans shows that a liberation Christianity was their means of overthrowing slavery and working for freedom and justice—not always through non-violence, too.
+Other forms of Christianity include the Social Gospel movement, Liberation theology, mystical theology, and the various typologies laid out by H. Richard Neibhurh in Christ and Culture.
+The history of black Americans shows that a liberation Christianity was their means of overthrowing slavery and working for freedom and justice—sometimes through violence, too.
 Mystical Christianity showcases how our social divisions—which stem from the human mind—are illusions.
 Over and over, the mystics experience the interconnectedness and unity of all created life.
 Their visions provide a crucial source of hope in the knowledge of true reality.

 Ultimately, Christianity is about love: love in the form of friendship, erotic desire, and self-sacrifice.
-It moves people to form friendships, fall in love, and even give their lives for each other in small and ultimate ways. he history of race relations in America contains a crushing mountain of hatred and violence.
+It moves people to form friendships, fall in love, and even give their lives for each other in small and ultimate ways.
+The history of race relations in America contains a crushing mountain of hatred and violence.
 But it also contains these different forms of love, much of it stemming from a Christian source.
-Many Americans are and were Christians and also engaged in racial violence, repression, and hatred.
-Many of our leaders have been Christians, only to build an unjust society.
-But the Christian response to those hypocrisies is precisely that: to point out the hypocrisy.
+Many Americans are and were Christians in name, and yet engaged in racial violence, repression, and hatred.
+Many of our leaders have been nominal Christians, only to build an unjust, exploitive society.
+But the Christian response to those hypocrisies is precisely that: to point out the hypocrisy and sinfulness.
 Many people are Christian in name only; the true conversion of the heart to the Gospel never takes place.
 We must distinguish the authentic from the false.